lebuni/ZACwire-Library/README.md

 `byte defaultBitWindow` is the expected BitWindow in µs.
 According to the datasheet it should be around 125µs, but to my experience the code starts better with 120µs.
 Change this, if the **first few readings** of the sensor fail (t = 222°C).

 `bool core` can only be used on a dual core ESP32.
-You can decide on which core the ISR should run, default is CPU0.
+You can decide on which core the ISR should run, default is Core1.
+Using Core0 might cause some corrupted readings (up to 0.1%), but can be the better option if Core1 is very busy.

 If `.getTemp()` gives you **221** as an output, the library detected an unusual long period without new signals.
-Please check your cables!
+Please check your cables or try using the RC filter, that is mentioned in the datasheet of the TSic.